The Lion, the Witch and the Wardrobe: Religious themes

-After the children enter the world of Narnia through the wardrobe, Edmund finds himself in trouble under service of the White Witch, as she tempts him with Turkish delight.
+After the children enter the world of Narnia through the wardrobe, Edmund finds himself in trouble under the service of the White Witch, as she tempts him with Turkish delight.
 When Edmund is threatened with death, Aslan offers to sacrifice himself as an atonement for the boy's betrayal.
 Aslan is shaved of his fur, and stabbed on an altar of stone.
-This is similar to how Jesus was publicly beaten, humiliated, and crucified.
-After his sacrifice, Aslan is reborn, and he continues to help the children save Narnia.
+This is similar to how Jesus was publicly beaten, humiliated and crucified.
+After his sacrifice, Aslan comes back to life, and he continues to help the children save Narnia.
 While this sequence of events is comparable to the death of Jesus, it is not identical to it.
 A few differences exist, such as the fact that Aslan did not allow himself to be killed to save the entirety of Narnia, but only to save Edmund.
 Aslan is also only dead for one night, while Jesus returned on the third day.
-Despite these differences, the image of Aslan and the event of his death and rebirth reflect those of the biblical account of Jesus' death and resurrection, adding to the theme of Christianity throughout the novel.
+Despite these differences, the image of Aslan and the event of his death and rebirth reflect those of the biblical account of Jesus's death and resurrection, adding to the theme of Christianity throughout the novel.

 Differences between editions

-Due to labour-union rules, the text of The Lion, the Witch and the Wardrobe was reset for the publication of the first American edition by Macmillan US in 1950.
+Because of labour union rules, the text of The Lion, the Witch and the Wardrobe was reset for the publication of the first American edition by Macmillan US in 1950.
 Lewis took that opportunity to make these changes to the original British edition published by Geoffrey Bles earlier that same year: